legerakun/legerakun.github.io/vortex/hooks.md

 end)

 4. vortex.loadCategories
--- Called when categories needs to be loaded
+-- [CLIENT] Called when categories needs to be loaded

 hook.Run("vortex.loadCategories")